9woods123/cmd2airsim/README.md

 ---

+### 1. Start Unreal Engine (UE) Simulation

+Make sure the UE game environment is already running and ready to simulate the drone before launching the takeoff controller.

+---

-### 1. Launch SE3 Controller for Takeoff
+### 2. Launch SE3 Controller for Takeoff

-In a terminal, run the following command to launch the SE3 controller and take off the multicopter:
+In a terminal, launch the SE3 controller to take off the multicopter:

 ```bash
 roslaunch se3controller se3controller.launch